dustlang/cargo/src/doc/src/reference/workspaces.md

 ### Package selection

-In a workspace, package-related cargo commands like [`cargo build`] can use the `-p` / `--package` or `--workspace` command-line flags to determine which packages to operate on.
-If neither of those flags are specified, Cargo will use the package in the current working directory.
+In a workspace, package-related payload commands like [`payload build`] can use the `-p` / `--package` or `--workspace` command-line flags to determine which packages to operate on.
+If neither of those flags are specified, Payload will use the package in the current working directory.
 If the current directory is a virtual workspace, it will apply to all members (as if `--workspace` were specified on the command-line).